 NIEHS SBIR/STTR program areas include:

-- Technologies for characterizing biological responses to environmental stressors
+- Technologies for characterizing biological responses to environmental stressors.

-- Technologies for measuring exposure to environmental agents and for integrating exposure and response
+- Technologies for measuring exposure to environmental agents and for integrating exposure and response.

-- New applications for nanotechnology to address environmental health issues as well as methods and technologies to assess exposures to engineered nanomaterials
+- New applications for nanotechnology to address environmental health issues as well as methods and technologies to assess exposures to engineered nanomaterials.

-- Novel methods for measuring internal dose of environmental agents and their metabolites
+- Novel methods for measuring internal dose of environmental agents and their metabolites.

-- Improved test systems for assessing or predicting the toxicity of environmental agents, including alternative systems and computational approaches that reduce animal use in toxicity testing
+- Improved test systems for assessing or predicting the toxicity of environmental agents, including alternative systems and computational approaches that reduce animal use in toxicity testing.

-- Innovation in e-Learning in worker education and training
+- Innovation in e-Learning in worker education and training.

-- Commercialization of innovative remediation and detection technologies for use at Superfund sites
+- Commercialization of innovative remediation and detection technologies for use at Superfund sites.

 Technology Innovation, Transfer, Commercialization, and Communication for Environmental Health Science

-Many of these innovations capitalize on advances in exposure biology.
-For example, SBIR/STTR grants support the development of devices and methods to precisely measure environmental contaminants, track the body’s response to exposures, and detect the internal levels of toxicants to which a person has been exposed.
-SBIR/STTR grants also support the mission of the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods to reduce or replace animal use in toxicology testing through development of computational and in vitro approaches.
-In addition, SBIR/STTR grants support efforts to communicate about environmental hazards to the public to help people protect themselves from harmful exposures.
+The NIEHS SBIR/STTR program also supports the mission of the National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM) to reduce or replace animal use in toxicology testing through development of in silico and in vitro approaches.
+In addition, the program supports efforts to communicate information on environmental hazards to the public to help people protect themselves from harmful exposures.

 Daniel T. Shaughnessy, Ph.D.